WilliBobadilla/paintOpencv/readme.md

 ## Colaborate :muscle:

-If you want to colaborate, make a fork, open a new branck, work in your branck and then make me a pull request.
+If you want to colaborate, make a fork, open a new branch, work in your branch and then make me a pull request.

 ## License